mission

 Abhinay Nagpal, Sudheendra Hangal, Rifat Reza Joyee, and Monica S. Lam

-To appear in Proceedings of the ACM Conference on Computer Supported Cooperative Work (CSCW)
+In Proceedings of the ACM Conference on Computer Supported Cooperative Work (CSCW)

 Seattle WA, February 2012.